emsif84/churn_prediction/README.md

 This very high proportion apply soley to customers with a month-to-month contract due to their not existing minimal contract duration.
 Furthermore because of the high volume of month-to-month contracts at the same time.
 This finding will be discussed in the following section.

-Based on the minimal duration of each contract type, customers with a month-to-month contract churn after a median of 7 months, customers with a one-year contract churn after a median of 39 months, and customers with a two-year contract churn after a median of 41 months.
+Based on the minimal duration of each contract type, the median churn moment of month-to-month contracts is 7 months, the median churn moment of one year contracts is 39 months and the median churn moment of two year contracts is 41 months.
 This indicates that the type of contract influences the moment a customer is likely to churn.

 ## 3.2 Correlation Churn with variables